WyInck/LootWhisper/README.md

 # LootWhisper

-addon of wow - world of warcraft , about the loot msg.
+Addon of WoW - World of Warcraft , about the loot msg.

 -- 2018.11.02

-*Fixed a bug.
+  * Fixed a bug.

 -- 2018.10.15

-*8.0.1 live supported
+  * 8.0.1 live supported.

-*Added lines that different armor or miscellaneous equipments wont be listed in the menu.
+  * Added lines that different armor or miscellaneous equipments wont be listed in the menu.

 -- 2018.08.29

-*Build the files.
+  * Build the files.